tmtxt/tmtxt.github.com/_posts/2013-04-24-dired-as-default-file-manager-1-introduction.md

 working with on the screen and speed up my work because I don't have to move my eyes out of the screen and move my hands out of the keyboard.
-Especially when I work at night, I usually turn off the light and I can see nothing but my screen and I don't want to waste time looking for my mouse.
+Especially when I work at night, I usually turn off the light and I can see nothing but my screen and I don't want to waste my time looking for the mouse.

 <!-- more -->